 Advocacy means taking action to help people say what they want, secure their rights, represent their interests and obtain services they need.

-Self advocacy is when someone takes action on their own behalf, for example when someone with autism speaks up for themselves.
+Self advocacy means when someone takes action on their own behalf, for example when someone with autism speaks up for themselves.

-Advocates include people with autism spectrum disorders, parents, carers, service providers or paid specialists.
+Advocates include people on the autism spectrum , parents, carers, service providers or paid specialists.

 An advocate may work on a short term or specific issue, such as an immediate crisis, or they may work with someone longer term on a range of issues.